Building And Testing FastAPI CRUD APIs With Pytest (Hands-On Tutorial)

 In conclusion, building and testing a FastAPI CRUD API with Pytest is a powerful way to create a reliable and efficient API.

-You learnt how to define database and model schemas, write routes with HTTP status codes and handle responses.
+You learned how to define database and model schemas, write routes with HTTP status codes and handle responses.

 If you have ideas for improvement or like for me to cover anything specific, please send me a message via Twitter, GitHub or Email.